Josef Felix Pompeckj

 Josef Felix Pompeckj (May 10, 1867, Groß-Köllen – July 8, 1930, Berlin) was a German paleontologist and geologist.

 He was born in Groß-Köllen, Kingdom of Prussia (now Kolno in Poland).
 He studied geology and paleontology at the University of Königsberg, receiving his doctorate in 1890 with the thesis Die Trilobitenfauna der ost- und westpreußischen Diluvialgeschiebe.
-In 1903 he became an associate professor in Munich, and from 1904 taught classes in geology and mineralogy at the agricultural college in Hohenheim.
+In 1903, he became an associate professor at the Ludwig-Maximilians-Universität München, and from 1904, he taught classes in geology and mineralogy at Hohenheim Agricultural Academy.

-In 1907 he relocated to the University of Göttingen, where he eventually became a full professor of geology and paleontology.
-From 1913 he worked as a professor at Tübingen, then in 1917 moved to the University of Berlin as successor to Wilhelm von Branca.
-At Berlin, he was appointed director of Geologisch-Paläontologischen Institut und Museum where one of his doctoral students was Hertha Doreck.
+In 1907, he relocated to the University of Göttingen, where he eventually became a full professor of geology and paleontology.
+From 1913, he worked as a professor at the University of Tübingen, then in 1917 moved to the Friedrich Wilhelm University of Berlin as successor to Wilhelm von Branca.
+At the Friedrich WIlhelm University of Berlin, he was appointed director of Geologisch-Paläontologischen Institut und Museum where one of his doctoral students was Hertha Doreck.